wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-message-boxes/includes/2-message-boxes.md

-Message boxes enable real-time interaction between users and flows. **Message boxes** actions can be used both to provide input to flows and provide output to the users.
+Message boxes enable real-time interaction between users and flows.
+Message boxes actions can be used both to provide input to flows and provide output to the users.

 ## Output actions

-To examine how the output message boxes function, replicate the following flow that extracts data from an Excel file and populate it into a web platform.
+To examine how the output message boxes function, replicate the following flow that extracts data from an Excel file and populates it into a web portal.

 > [!NOTE]
 > The **Populate_Web_Form** subflow should contain all the functionality to populate the Excel data into the web portal.
 For this example, you can use any web portal for which you have access rights.